 One of the best La Jolla coffee shops for specialty drinks, fun flavors, and coffee flavored soft-serve

-Other menu items at this La Jolla coffee shops include avocado toast, ice blended coffees, smoothies, sandwiches, acai and yogurt bowls.
+Other menu items at this La Jolla coffee shop include avocado toast, ice blended coffees, smoothies, sandwiches, acai and yogurt bowls.

 The look is fresh and fun with a mix of pinks, whites, and blues.
 It’s a completely open concept, which is perfect for the sunny SoCal weather.
-You will find plenty of seating in the front patio, side patio, and the few communal tables inside.
+You'll find plenty of seating in the front patio, side patio, and the few communal tables inside.

 4. Parakeet Cafe